-Voters in North Dakota have passed the North Dakota Medical Marijuana Legalization Initiative, Measure 5, creating a regulatory and licensing structure for patients, doctors, and dispensaries.
-This provides legal protections to patients, caregivers, physicians, and employees who work in the medical marijuana under state laws in the process.
+Voters in North Dakota have passed the North Dakota Medical Marijuana Legalization Initiative, Measure 5, creating a regulatory and licensing structure for cardholders, doctors, and dispensaries.
+This provides legal protections to cardholders, caregivers, physicians, and employees who work in the medical marijuana under state laws in the process.

 Measure 5 appeared on the November 2016 ballot as a statewide initiative, passing with 63 percent support.